Powered by the Sun

 The company is also poised to enter the ride-sharing market with its own fleet of self-driving cars.

 Tesla has shown its commitment to ushering in a new era in energy, both on and off the road, thanks to their recent innovations and initiatives geared towards solar power and energy storage.
-Now that Toyota is joining in the transition from fossil fuels to renewable energy, we can only hope that other car manufacturers will begin making the switch as well.
+Now that Toyota is joining in the transition from to renewable energy, we can only hope that other car manufacturers will begin making the switch as well.

 Editor's Note: This article has been updated.
 A previous version stated that Tesla hoped to achieve level 5 autonomy by the end of the year.
 This has been corrected to clarify Musk's statements about the noticeable appearance of full self-driving capabilities.